jaeyk/academic-kickstart/content/publication/text_as_issue.md

 publication_types = ["2"]

-publication = "*Forthcoming in the Journal of Computational Social Science*"
+publication = "Forthcoming in the *Journal of Computational Social Science*"

-publication_short = "*Forthcoming in the Journal of Computational Social Science*"
+publication_short = "Forthcoming in the *Journal of Computational Social Science*"

 selected = false